Comparing employment from the BLS household and payroll surveys

 Recent trends in household and payroll survey employment

-In the chart, the household survey employment level (the green line) is higher than that of the payroll survey (the blue line) because the household survey has a broader employment definition than the payroll survey.
+In the chart, the household survey employment level (the red line) is higher than that of the payroll survey (the orange line) because the household survey has a broader employment definition than the payroll survey.

 See the Comparison of survey concepts, definitions, and methodologies section below for information about differences in the surveys' employment definitions.

-For research and comparison purposes, BLS creates an adjusted household survey employment research series (the red line in the chart) that is more similar in concept and definition to
+For research and comparison purposes, BLS creates an adjusted household survey employment research series (the blue line in the chart) that is more similar in concept and definition to

 payroll survey employment.
 See the Appendix for information about how the adjusted employment research series is developed.